-WILD RICE RIVER IMPLEMENTATION PROJECT WATERSHED AND THE RIPARIAN CORRIDOR OF ' MILESTONE TABLE FOR ANTELOPE CREEK PHASE IV
+WATERSHED AND THE RIPARIAN CORRIDOR OF THE WILD RICE RIVER IMPLEMENTATION PROJECT MILESTONE TABLE FOR ANTELOPE CREEK PHASE IV - additional funds

 GOALS FOR THE PROJECT:

 The primary goal of the project is to restore the recreational uses of the impaired reaches goal, the project will also protect and enhance the aquatic life use of Antelope Creek and of Antelope Creek and the Wild Rice River to fully supporting status.
 As a secondary the Wild Rice River through targeted implementation of BMP's within or immediately adjacent to the riparian corridor.